 We have recently completed our first building, a barn with an apartment above which is the center of our functioning organic no-kill dairy, supplying ahimsa milk to the ashram, as well as the larger community.
-We have 3 milking cows, 1 calf and 2 retired cows.
-Our organic garden and berry patch, located in Saragrahi's 4-acre fertile riverside parcel about 1/2 mile from Saragrahi, supplies food to the ashram, for festivals, and for sale to the larger community.
-Kanurama, one of our full-time residents has a team of oxen which he is training to till the gardens and haul timber.
+We have 4 milking cows, 1 heifer and 3 retired cows.
+Our organic garden and berry patch, located in Saragrahi’s 4-acre fertile riverside parcel about 1/2 mile from Saragrahi, supplies food to the ashram, for festivals, and for sale to the larger community.

 With the assistance of talented architects we have the completed architectural plans for the monk cabins, interim temple and campground.

 Alice Dodson, Architect, PA created the designs for the monks cabins and interim temple.

 7-acres of the original parcel was separated out and 6 lots were sub-divided from that parcel.
 Although there has not been any development on the individual lots, all lots have been sold and a road, Gopal Way, has been created accessing the lots from the county-maintained road.
 This neighborhood is intended for families with young children.